-Senior year of high school culminates in the excitement and grandeur of graduation, but once the novelty has worn off, the prospect of starting college can be intimidating.
+Senior year of high school culminates in the excitement and grandeur of graduation, but once the novelty wears off, the prospect of starting college and searching for freshman scholarships can be intimidating.
 As you look toward your freshman year of college, you might feel overwhelmed by the warnings you have heard from parents and friends about the difficulty of the first year in college, the rumors of gaining the “Freshman 15,” or the possibility of major homesickness.

 Get to Know Your Counselors or Advisors